bullet-db/bullet-db.github.io/docs/quick-start/storm.md

 ### Setting up the example Bullet topology

 Now that Storm is up and running, we can put Bullet on it.
-We will use an example Spout that runs on Bullet 0.8.3 on our Storm cluster.
+We will use an example spout that runs on Bullet 0.8.3 on our Storm cluster.
 The source is available [here](https://github.com/bullet-db/bullet-db.github.io/blob/src/examples/storm).
 This was part of the artifact that you installed in Step 1.

 #### Step 4: Setup the Storm example